310mc/https-310mc.github.io-tl/source/_posts/wedding_march/minitalk/chiaki_2.md

         </div>
         <div class="minitalk-option_content">
             {% bubble Chiaki worried %}
             Hmm?
-You're opening your laptop…?
+Why are you opening your laptop…?

             Work doesn't count as resting!
 You have to rest when it's time to…!
 			{% endbubble %}